Yoga Injuries and How to Avoid Them

 9. Knee Injury

 Flexibility is an important aspect of every yoga pose.
 Sitting in the cross-legged position for extended periods of time damages the knee.
 If the hips are tight during a particular yoga pose then your knees are the first to feel the tension.

-Yoga injuries are a result of bodily misalignment or practicing a yoga pose by following the wrong technique.
-You can stay safe from these injuries by taking preventive measures before or while practicing a yoga pose.
+Yoga injuries are a result of bodily misalignment or practising a yoga pose by following the wrong technique.
+You can stay safe from these injuries by taking preventive measures before or while practising a yoga pose.

 Preventive Measures to Deal with Yoga Injuries

 Every type of exercise carries a specific risk of injury.
 If done improperly, yoga poses also carry some risks that make it difficult for you to continue its practice in the long run.
 You can still come back from the injury or prevent it in the first place.

 During a yoga pose where you put the weight of your entire body on both your hands, you can distribute the body weight equally through both your hands.
 Spread both your hands wide and press through your fingers on the yoga mat.

 For example, when you practice the Downward Facing Dog, you can push your hips back to minimize the angle of your wrists to the floor.

 2. For Shoulder Injury